Prasanna30/Collection-test/README.md

 ## 6.Write a program to convert LinkedList to ArrayList?(5)
 ## 7. Write a program to convert HashSet to Array?
 (10)
 ## 8.Write a program to reverse ArrayList in java?(5)
 ## 9.Write a program to sort ArrayList using Comparable and Comparator?(20)
 ## 10.Write a program using StringBuilder/StringBuffer?(10)
 ## 11.Write a Difference between String, StringBuilder and StringBuffer?(4)
 ## 12. What is the difference between List and set?(2)
 ## 13. What is the difference between Array & ArrayList?(2)
 ## 14.What is the difference between HAshset and Treeset?(2)
 ## 15.Write a program to add the element and remove the element on both the side?(10)
+## What is the difference between Comparable and Comparator?
+Explain using short java programs.
+Also list advantages and disadvantages of both.